AI Agents Explained

 Is an AI Agent Right for My Business?

-If you are doing the same multi-step process every week — reading something, making a decision, taking an action — an AI agent can very likely handle it.
-The question is whether the time saved justifies the build cost, and what the right level of human oversight should be.
+If that describes a process you run every week — read something, decide, act — an AI agent can very likely handle it.
+The real question isn't whether it's technically possible; it's whether the time saved justifies the build cost, and how much oversight you want to keep in place.

 Not sure if your process is a good fit?
 That is exactly what the AI Opportunity Finder below is designed to answer — for your specific business, in about two minutes.